 In answer, the compound of No. 2 is not obtained; the compound of No. 1 is synthesized.
 Compared to acid anhydrides, esters are more stable.
 Therefore, only the No.1 compound with an ester group can be obtained; the synthesis of the No.2 compound does not proceed because of the presence of acid anhydride in the structural formula.

 In the synthesis of compounds, the reaction usually proceeds from an unstable state to a stable state.
-Therefore, in the reaction just described, only compounds with ester groups are obtained.
+Therefore, in this reaction, only the compound with the ester group will be obtained.

 Of course, it is possible to synthesize highly reactive compounds such as acyl chloride and acid anhydride from carboxylic acids.
-However, it is possible to synthesize acyl chloride and acid anhydride only under special reaction conditions, such as using special reagents.
+However, acyl chloride and acid anhydride can only be synthesized under specific reaction conditions, such as the use of special reagents.

 Reactivity of Each Carboxylic Acid Derivative

-So what is the reaction mechanism for reacting carboxylic acid derivatives?
+When reacting carboxylic acid derivatives, what is the reaction mechanism?
 As mentioned above, there are different types of carboxylic acid derivatives.
-To review, the order of reactivity is as follows
+To review, the order of reactivity is as follows.

 - Acyl chloride